Massage – de-stress and ease away those aches with a treatment tailored just for you.

 - You feel less emotionally tense and more calm

 - You can concentrate better and think more clearly

 How long is a massage treatment?

 Your wellbeing comes first in every treatment, and the duration of the treatment depends on what you would like from it.

 As a guide, I allow up to an hour and a half for a full body massage (though please allow up to an hour and forty five minutes for your first treatment so you have space to tell me about your health and treatment aims, and to ask any questions).

-For specific areas of concern, I would allow between 30 minutes and an hour – again, please allow an extra 15 minutes for your first treatment to allow you space if you need it to ask questions and discuss any health issues, medication or treatment aims.
+For specific areas of concern, I would allow an hour – again, please allow an extra 15 minutes for your first treatment to allow you space if you need it to ask questions and discuss any health issues, medication or treatment aims.
 This obviously varies depending on how large the focus area is, and should you wish for a more accurate figure, do feel free to get in touch.

 What should I expect after a treatment?